-Our goal is to un-nest the tags to create a product-tag mapping table.
-I am assuming a table of numbers already exists in the database (though this can be created using this pattern).
+Our goal is to un-nest the tags to create a table to map products to tags.
+We will assume that a table of numbers already exists in the database, though this can be created using this pattern.

 Two functions are useful here:

-(i) determine how many instances of our delimiter (", ") are found for each string;
+regexp_countto determine how many instances of our delimiter (", ") are found for each string.

-(ii) add one to that value, telling us how many values are separated by our delimiter;
+- Add one to that value, telling us how many values are separated by our delimiter.

-(iii) join in our numbers table on an inequality such that we fan out our tagged products n times, where n is the the value returned from (ii) above for each product;
+- Join in our numbers table on an inequality so that we fan out our tagged products n times, where n is the value returned from

 That's it!
 Super easy!